Valerie-Hanoka/PyNeQL/README.md

 SPARQL vocabularies are huge and it is sometimes tedious to find how to ask for simple things as Named Entities.

-This module aims to provide a very simple way to query named entities by their name, and retrieve a maximum of information from different SPARQL endpoints.
+This module aim to provide a very simple way to query named entities by their name, and retrieve a maximum of information from different SPARQL endpoints.

 You can [read the docs](https://pyneql.readthedocs.io/) here.